deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 * For discrete or categorical distributions - `Population Stability Index (PSI) <https://www.lexjansen.com/wuss/2017/47_Final_Paper_PDF.pdf>`__ or `Cramer's V <https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V>`__

 These methods have the advantage of being simple to use and produce explainable results.
-However, they are limited by checking each feature one at a time, and cannot detect drift that occurs over multiple variables (or they detect it multiple times)
+However, they are limited by checking each feature one at a time, and cannot detect drift in the relations between features.
+Also, these methods will usually detect drift multiple times if it occures in several features.

 Detection by Domain Classifier
 ------------------------------